 - Anyone can create an account.
 You don’t have to be a Rotary member, but your access to certain areas is determined by your membership and role in Rotary.
-Existing MAP users will have to re-register and can use their MAP user ID.

 - A security question helps us verify your identity when you’re making changes.
 The answer to your question must have at least four characters.

 - Signing in to My Rotary gives you a customized experience and easier access to tools and information that are relevant to your role and activities, such as a customized homepage.
 But most of the site is accessible without signing in.
 You will be prompted to sign in to secure tools and applications and areas like Discussion Groups and the grant application tool.